Adolf von Deines: Military career

 At the outbreak of the Franco-Prussian War in 1870, Deines was called into active duty with his regiment, with whom he saw combat at the Battle of Gravelotte.
 Following the siege of Metz, Deines was assigned as an Ordonnanzoffizier to General von Manteuffel of the VIII Army Inspectorate, and later as part of the Prussian South Army.
 In this capacity, he was present at the Battle of Amiens, and Battle of the Hallue.
 During his time in the 7th Hussars, Deines made the acquaintance of (then lance-corporal) Bernhard von Bülow, who would remain a lifelong friend.
 On December 18, 1870, he was awarded the Iron Cross, Second Class.
 After the end of the conflict, his father wanted him to return and help him manage the family's estates, but Deines sought the intervention of Generalfeldmarschall Freiherr von Loë, whose enthusiastic support helped Deines convince his father to allow him to pursue a career in the military.

-Deines remained a commissioned officer of the 7th Hussars, rising to the rank of adjutant before being appointed to the Prussian General Staff in March 1872.
+Deines remained a commissioned officer of the 7th Hussars (active as of 15 July 1871), rising to the rank of adjutant before being appointed to the Prussian General Staff in March 1872.
 Here, he worked closely with such military luminaries as Colmar von der Goltz, Friedrich von Bernhardi, Hans von Beseler, Erich von Falkenhayn, Paul von Hindenburg, and, most importantly, Helmuth von Moltke the Elder, whose support Deines would enjoy as he embarked upon this new facet of his career.
 In 1881, after the signing of the Convention of Constantinople, Deines was sent to the newly established Ottoman/Greek border as a foreign observer.
 During his sojourn in the Eastern Mediterranean, Deines was able to visit many important historical sites, including the Parthenon and Troy, which was being excavated by Heinrich Schliemann at the time.